There’s no guaranteed way of how to win credit card disputes, but understanding the process may help your odds.

 3. “Unauthorized charges” probably offer the best protection

 There have been disputes which were essentially the same (with the same seller) but one cardholder filed as an “unauthorized charge” and another filed as a different billing error.
 Despite that the circumstances were for all intents and purposes the same, only the man who filed as an unauthorized charge won.

 Now this does not mean you should intentionally misrepresent the nature your dispute.
 But if it truly is an unauthorized charge, make sure it is filed as such.
 Sometimes, a rep may file it under some other billing error and that will change the way it is handled, since the credit card dispute rights will be different.

 4. Penalties for the card issuer not following procedures

 The credit card dispute laws must be followed by your card issuer.

-- Was your complaint acknowledged past the 30 day time limit?
+- Complaints must be acknowledged past the 30 day time limit?

-- Did the investigation take more than two billing cycles?
+- Investigation must not take more than two billing cycles

-- Did your card issuer threaten to report you to the credit bureaus for not paying while the dispute was still in process (that can only be done after).
+- Card issuer can not threaten to report you to the credit bureaus for not paying while the dispute was still in process (that can only be done after).